quikrs/quikr.js/README.md

 ```
 ### Attributes

-#### qkr
+#### [qkr-tmpl]
-To tell quikr to compile this template and render it right there
+No Value specified - To tell quikr to compile this template and render it right there

 #### [url-items=url]
 will fetch items from *url* and pass it to template for rendering.